sezsucu/environment/README.md

 * `lsl`: detailed list of files
 * `lsa`: non-detailed list of files
 * `sane`: use it when your screen is messed up, can't see what you type
-* `resetShell`: reread the start.sh, so changes are reflected
+* `reloadEnv`: reread the start.sh, so changes are reflected
 * `..`: go one directory up
 * `dus`: how much current directory occupies in size
 * `duh`: this directory and its direct subdirectories reported